m3o/services/blog/web/content/_posts/2020-05-05-m3o-micro-services-development-platform.md

 Somehow between the disparate contribution of technologies to the Cloud ecosystem from startups and the thousands of features now promoted by AWS, the ease of use for the developer has drastically suffered.
 In fact we argue, the cognitive load on the developer is now so bad that we cannot even begin to start building software for the cloud without 3-6 months of wrangling a kubernetes cluster on one of the incumbent cloud providers, while muddling our way through CloudFormation and walls of YAML...

 Or perhaps it's a form of decision paralysis due to the explosion of available technologies.
-In this fast moving industry one often can't help but follow the technologies provided by FAANGs in a "Nobody got fired for using IMB" spirit.
+In this fast moving industry one often can't help but follow the technologies provided by FAANGs in a "Nobody got fired for using IBM" spirit.
 Or the thousand open source projects listed on the CNCF landscape which give us FOMO and a headache all a the same time as we figure out if any of its needed or all of it.

 ## So what now?